-In addition to the Core Paths, a number of paths which could be developed in the future are suggested.
+In addition to the Core Paths, paths which could be developed in the future are suggested.
 These Aspiration Paths were put forward in consultations and will be held by the local authority as paths which have significant demand for their development.
-Some aspirational routes have been developed and proposed for inclusion in the 2019 amendments.
-To be included in revisions of the Core Paths Plan these paths need to meet the majority of the Core Path key criteria.
+Some aspirational routes from the 2009 Dundee Core Path Plan have been constructed and are included as Core Paths in the amended 2020 plan.
+To be included in revisions of the Core Path Plan these paths need to meet the majority of the Key Criteria.
 The SEA for the Core Paths Plan also requires that new paths in certain areas to undergo an 'appropriate assessment' in compliance with the Habitats Regulations of EC Directive 92/43/EEC.
+Any future path construction will include appropriate habitat mitigation measures.
+Opportunities to enhance the natural heritage will be considered when planning new or improved paths.
+This may be planting of native trees or wildflowers and/or the removal of invasive species.

 Dundee City Council may amend paths in the Core Paths Plan and this is most likely to occur on proposed development sites.
 If this happens an amendment to the plan will be published in accordance with set procedures.
 The Core Paths Plan will continue to be checked and updated.
-Changes to the plan will require consultation.